-The university’s website can be found at www.WaldenU.edu.
+Visit the university’s website at www.WaldenU.edu.

-Find Walden University on Facebook.
+Follow Walden University on Facebook and Twitter.

 Find out more about Walden University in Explore Laureate.

-Walden University offers bachelor’s, master’s, and doctoral degrees.
+Walden University offers bachelor’s, master’s and doctoral degrees.
 Areas of study include counseling, education, health sciences, human services, business administration, management, nursing, psychology, public administration, public health and information technology.

 Walden hosts the following events and initiatives to support its social change mission:

-Global Day of Service
+- Global Day of Service

-Walden Service Network
+- Walden Service Network

-Scholars of Change
+- Scholars of Change

-Social Change Impact Report
+- Social Change Impact Report

-Social Change Conference
+- Social Change Conference